We have many active Ministries here at St Thomas! There are a multitude of ways for any willing person to serve or be

 The Altar Guild is a team of women that care for the various linens and vestments and sets up the worship space for all services.
-Every Saturday is spent getting the Sanctuary ready for 1-2 services every Sunday of the year, and every Wed. week-day service.
+Every Saturday is spent getting the Sanctuary ready for 1-2 services every Sunday of the year, and every Wednesday week-day service.
 Every single item used in the service was prepared by, cared for, and placed in the worship space with loving care from our Altar Guild.
 Most people would be amazed at all the details this involves.
 Along with that, our team prepares the church for every wedding, funeral, baptism and includes the preparation, cleaning and decorating done for Advent, Christmas, Lent, Holy Week, and Easter, Pentecost.
-Currently we are a small team of women, most of which have been at STOC a very long time and and we are currently looking for new members that would help in this very important and essential part of our weekly worship at St. Thomas.
+Currently we are a small team of women, most of which have been at STOC a very long time and and we are currently looking for new members (male or female) that would help in this very important and essential part of our weekly worship at St. Thomas.
 We would love to have new helpers in “Setting the Table of the Lord”!
 Please contact Noelle Gehlhaart if you want to join our team or need additional information!

 Youth Education and Formation

 Adult Bible Studies

 Education and Formation at St Thomas’ doesn’t stop when you turn 18!
 The women of STOC meet on Monday evenings throughout the year for Bible Study.
-Contact Tammy Wyman for more information.
+Contact Lisa Chmielewski for more information.
 The men of STOC meet on Tuesday evenings for their own Bible Study- contact Fr Mark for more information.